brunoxti/KickStartCoin/README.md

 ## Getting Started

-Set you account provider a new HDWalletProvider with address wallet and rinkeby address on deploy.js file.
+Set you account provider a new HDWalletProvider with address wallet and rinkeby address at deploy.js file.

 Run:
 ```bash